Steam Controller (1st generation): Updates

-Valve announced in November 2019 that it had discontinued further production of the controller and sold off its remaining inventory at a significantly reduced price.
+The controller can be used on Linux without Steam since 2018 with Linux 4.18.

 Ironburg Inventions lawsuit

 A lawsuit was filed against Valve by Ironburg Inventions, in 2020, asserting that Valve knowingly had violated their patent with the inclusion of the rear-face buttons after learning about Ironburg's patent in 2014.
 The jury trial started in January 2021.
 The jury found Valve had willfully infringed on the Ironburg patent, and awarded Ironburg in base damages.